Cooperative learning in multi-agent systems from intermittent measurements: Proof of the main result

 Our first step is to prove the basic convergence result of Proposition \ref{thm:conv}.
 Our proof strategy is to repeatedly apply Lemma \ref{lemma:measurementdecrease} to bound the the decrease in $Z(t)$ at each stage.
 This will yield a decrease rate for $Z(t)$ which will imply almost sure convergence to the correct $\mu$.

-\begin{proof}[Proof of \aor{Proposition} \ref{thm:conv}] We first claim that there exists some constant $c>0$ such that if $t_k=k \max(T,B)$, then
+\begin{proof}[Proof of \aor{Proposition} \ref{thm:conv}] We first claim that there exists some constant $c>0$ such that if $t_k=k \max(T,2B)$, then

-\ao{We postpone the proof of this claim for a few lines while we observe that,} as a consequence of our assumptions on $\Delta(t)$, we have the following three facts: Moreover, eventually it is true that $c \Delta( t_{k+1} ) < 1$. \ao{Now as a consequence of these four facts, Lemma 10 from Chapter 2.2 of \cite{p87}} implies $\lim_{t \rightarrow \infty} Z(\aor{t})=0$ with probability $1$.
+\ao{We postpone the proof of this claim for a few lines while we observe that,} as a consequence of our assumptions on $\Delta(t)$, we have the following three facts: Moreover, it is true for large enough $k$ that $c \Delta( t_{k+1} ) < 1$. \ao{Now as a consequence of these four facts, Lemma 10 from Chapter 2.2 of \cite{p87}} implies $\lim_{t \rightarrow \infty} Z(\aor{t})=0$ with probability $1$.

-\ao{To conclude the proof, it remains to demonstrate} Eq. (\ref{constantdecay}). \aor{Applying Lemma \ref{lemma:measurementdecrease} at every time $t$ between $t_{k}$ and $t_{k+1}-1$ and iterating expectations, we obtain} \begin{small} \end{small} Consequently, Eq. (\ref{constantdecay}) follows from the assertion where the infimum is taken over all vectors $v(t_k)$ such that $v(t_k) \neq \mu \1$ and over all possible sequences of undirected communication graphs and measurements between time $t_k$ and $t_{k+1}-1$ satisfying the conditions of uniform connectivity and uniform measurement speed.
-Now since $E[X^2] \geq E[X]^2$, we have that We will \ao{complete the proof by arguing} that this last infimum is positive.
+\ao{To conclude the proof, it remains to demonstrate} Eq. (\ref{constantdecay}). \aor{Applying Lemma \ref{lemma:measurementdecrease} at every time $t$ between $t_{k}$ and $t_{k+1}-1$ and iterating expectations, we obtain} \begin{small} \end{small} Note that if $Z(t_k)=0$, then the last equation immediately implies Eq. (\ref{constantdecay}).
+If $Z(t_k) \neq 0$, then observe that Eq. (\ref{constantdecay}) would follow from the assertion where the infimum is taken over all vectors $v(t_k)$ such that $v(t_k) \neq \mu \1$ and over all possible sequences of undirected communication graphs and measurements between time $t_k$ and $t_{k+1}-1$ satisfying the conditions of uniform connectivity and uniform measurement speed.
+Now since $E[X^2] \geq E[X]^2$, we have that We will \ao{complete the proof by arguing} that this last infimum is strictly positive.

 Let us \ao{define} $z(t) = E[v(t) - \mu \1 ~|~ v(t_k)]$ for $t \geq t_k$. \ao{From Proposition \ref{remark:eqrewrite} and Eq. (\ref{yminusmu}), we can work out the dynamics satisfied by the sequence $z(t)$ for $t \geq t_k$: }